ThunderE75/thundere75.github.io/content/posts/remove_uefi_partation.md

-title = 'How to remove UEFI Partition from Windows' date = '2025-10-02T04:11:12+05:30' tags = ['windows', 'guide']
+title = 'How to remove UEFI Partition from Windows' date = '2025-10-02T04:11:12+05:30' tags = ['windows', 'guide'] description = 'Delete an unwanted EFI System Partition from Windows using Diskpart.'
 +++

 1. Launch `Diskpart` from the run prompt press {{< kbd "⊞ Win" >}} + {{< kbd "R" >}}